jaypipes/sqltoast/README.md

 # sqltoast - a parser for SQL written in C++

-The `sqltoast` library is an Apache 2 licensed C++ library designed to be both fast and fully thread-safe.
+The `sqltoast` library is an Apache 2 licensed C++ library designed for both fast and fully thread-safe parsing of SQL into a collection of structs that represent the abstract syntax tree (thus SQL to AST, or "sqltoast").

 ## Overview